davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 draft: true
 ---

-Say I have a bunch of computers connected by a network.
+Say we have a network of computers.
 Call each of the computers a **node**.
 We might picture the network something like this:

 DIAGRAM

-It's easy enough to make a variable on any one of these nodes.
-How can we make a "distributed" variable &mdash; one any of these nodes can get and set?
+How can we make a "distributed" variable &mdash; a single vriable any of these nodes can get and set?

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-As I said, it's easy enough to make a regular, single-node variable.
-So let's pick one of these nodes and make the variable on that node.
+It's easy enough to make a variable on any one of these nodes, so let's pick one and make the variable on that node.
 That node is now special; let's call it the "leader."
+Accordingly, we can call all the other nodes "followers."

 DIAGRAM

 The leader can or set the variable normally, because for the leader it's just a regular variable in local memory.
-Let's also run an RPC server on the leader, and implement RPC calls to get and set the variable.
+But what about the followers?
+Let's set up an RPC server on the leader, and implement RPC calls to get and set the variable.
 Then the other nodes can get and set the variable by sending the corresponding RPCs to the leader:

 DIAGRAM: one node is highlighted as the leader; all others and sending get/set RPCs.

-The best thing this design has going for it so far is that it's simple.
+This seems like a good start.
+One of the best things about this design is how simple it is.
 We can sketch out what the code would look like without taking up very much space.
 The leader might look something like this:

 ```
 leader {